ThomasRogister/Kasa/README.md

 ![](src/Assets/img/LOGO.png)
 # kasa is the last project of the OpenClassrooms Dev Web courses.
-## for this last course project, I've been asked to create a React application starting from a datalist while following a Figma graphic model.
+## For this last course project, I've been asked to create a React application starting from a datalist while following a Figma graphic model.
 ![](src/Assets/img/home%20page.png)
 ![](src/Assets/img/lodgement%20page.png)
 ![](src/Assets/img/about%20page.png)